 - Taste test! – Try purposefully eating foods with strong flavours and try to identify them.
 Something like chocolate for sweet, citrus for sour, coffee for bitter and cheese for salty.

-And remember: If you’re losing weight unintentionally (>5% BW), make sure you check in with your healthcare team, because certain types of weight loss can be inflammatory and could make things worse.
+If you’re losing weight unintentionally (>5% BW), make sure you check in with your healthcare team, because certain types of weight loss can be inflammatory and could make things worse.

 Image: Cooper et. al.